KXXR: HD Radio

 In 2007, the station added an HD signal for its main programming.
 It also offered an HD2 channel featuring a CHR/Top 40 format branded as "The Machine", which aired for several years until the station ceased HD operations at midnight on December 31, 2014.
 On January 2, 2018, KXXR-HD2 "The Machine" returned to the air with a Top 40 format.

 Programmed by KQRS-FM jock Chris Nelson, "The Machine" featured a commercial-free top 40 format.
 KXXR-HD2's main competition included iHeartMedia's heritage CHR station in the market, KDWB-FM, along with Hubbard Broadcasting's KSTP-FM.
 Throughout its existence, there was no online stream available for "The Machine", and was exclusive to KXXR-HD2.

 In January 2023, KXXR-HD2 switched the format to a simulcast of the "Love 105" soft adult contemporary format heard on sister stations WGVX, WLUP and WWWM.

 In May 2023, KXXR discontinued its HD signal altogether due to transmitter issues.

 In the early months of 2024, KXXR began transmitting an HD signal once again.

 In March 2025, KXXR HD2 discontinued its simulcast of Love 105.

 In June 2025, KXXR once again discontinued broadcasting an HD Radio signal.

+As of December 2025, KXXR is once again broadcasting in HD Radio and has returned the "Love 105" simulcast to KXXR-HD2.